By Theodore Roosevelt, 1895

-Immediately, General Antonio Lopez de Santa Anna, the Dictator of Mexico, gathered a large army, and invaded Texas.
+Immediately, General Antonio Lopez de Santa Anna, the Dictator of Mexico, gathered a large army and invaded Texas.
 The slender forces of the settlers were unable to meet his hosts.
-They were pressed back by the Mexicans, and dreadful atrocities were committed by Santa Anna and his lieutenants.
-In the United States there was great enthusiasm for the struggling Texans, and many bold backwoodsmen and Indian-fighters swarmed to their help.
-Among them the two most famous were Sam Houston and David Crockett.
-Houston was the younger man, and had already led an extraordinary and varied career.
-When a mere lad he had run away from home and joined the Cherokee, living among them for some years; then he returned home.
-He had fought under Andrew Jackson in his campaigns against the Creeks, and had been severely wounded at the battle of the Horse-shoe Bend.
-He had risen to the highest political honors in his State, becoming governor of Tennessee; and then suddenly, in a fit of moody longing for the life of the wilderness, he gave up his governorship, left the state, and crossed the Mississippi River, going to join his old comrades, the Cherokee, in their new home along the waters of the Arkansas River.
+They were pressed back by the Mexicans, and Santa Anna and his lieutenants committed dreadful atrocities.
+In the United States, there was great enthusiasm for the struggling Texans, and many bold backwoodsmen and Indian fighters swarmed to their help.
+Among them, the two most famous were Sam Houston and David Crockett.
+Houston was the younger man and had already led an extraordinary and varied career.
+He had run away from home when a mere lad and joined the Cherokee, living among them for some years; then he returned home.
+He had fought under Andrew Jackson in his campaigns against the Creek Indians and had been severely wounded at the battle Horseshoe Bend.
+He had risen to the highest political honors in his State, becoming governor of Tennessee.
+Then suddenly, in a fit of moody longing for the life of the wilderness, he gave up his governorship, left the state, and crossed the Mississippi River, going to join his old comrades, the Cherokee, in their new home along the waters of the Arkansas River.
 Here, he dressed, lived, fought, hunted, and drank precisely like any Indian, becoming one of the chiefs.

-Santa Anna had four thousand troops with him.
-The Alamo was a mere shell, utterly unable to withstand either a bombardment or a regular assault.
-It was evident, therefore, that those within it would be in the utmost jeopardy if the place were seriously assaulted, but old Crockett and his companion never wavered.
-They were fearless and resolute, and masters of woodcraft, and they managed to slip through the Mexican lines and join the defenders within the walls.
-The bravest, the hardiest, the most reckless men of the border were there; among them were Colonel William B. Travis, the commander of the fort, and James Bowie, the inventor of the famous bowie-knife.
-They were a wild and ill-disciplined band, little used to restraint or control, but they were men of iron courage and great bodily powers, skilled in the use of their weapons, and ready to meet with stern and uncomplaining indifference whatever doom fate might have in store for them.</style=”margin-top:>
+Santa Anna had 4,000 troops with him.
+The Alamo was a mere shell, utterly unable to withstand either a bombardment or a common assault.
+Therefore, it was evident that those within it would be in the utmost jeopardy if the place were seriously assaulted, but old Crockett and his companion never wavered.
+They were fearless, persistent, and masters of woodcraft, and they managed to slip through the Mexican lines and join the defenders within the walls.
+The bravest, the hardiest, the most reckless men of the border were there; among them were Colonel William B. Travis, the fort commander, and James Bowie, the inventor of the famous bowie knife.
+They were a wild and ill-disciplined band, little used to restraint or control.
+Still, they were men of iron courage and great bodily powers, skilled in the use of their weapons, and ready to meet with the stern and uncomplaining indifference whatever doom fate might have in store for them.

 The storm took place on March 6, 1836.
 The Mexican troops came on well and steadily, breaking through the outer defenses at every point, for the lines were too long to be manned by the few Americans.
-The frontiersmen then retreated to the inner building, and a desperate hand-to-hand conflict followed, the Mexicans thronging in, shooting the Americans with their muskets, and thrusting at them with lance and bayonet, while the Americans, after firing their long rifles, clubbed them, and fought desperately, one against many; and they also used their bowie-knives and revolvers with deadly effect.
+The frontiersmen then retreated to the inner building.
+A desperate hand-to-hand conflict followed, the Mexicans thronging in, shooting the Americans with their muskets, and thrusting at them with lance and bayonet, while the Americans, after firing their long rifles, clubbed them, and fought desperately, one against many; and they also used their bowie-knives and revolvers with deadly effect.
 The fight reeled to and fro between the shattered walls, each American the center of a group of foes; but, for all their strength and their wild fighting courage, the defenders were too few, and the struggle could have but one end.
-One by one the tall riflemen succumbed, after repeated thrusts with bayonet and lance, until but three or four were left.
+One by one, the tall riflemen succumbed, after repeated thrusts with bayonet and lance, until but three or four were left.
 Colonel William Travis, the commander, was among them; and so was James Bowie, who was sick and weak from a wasting disease, but who rallied all his strength to die fighting, and who, in the final struggle, slew several Mexicans with his revolver, and with his big knife of the kind to which he had given his name.

 Then these fell too, and the last man stood at bay.
-It was old Davie Crockett.
+It was old Davy Crockett.
 Wounded in a dozen places, he faced his foes with his back to the wall, ringed around by the bodies of the men he had slain.
-So desperate was the fight he waged, that the Mexicans who thronged round about him were beaten back for the moment, and no one dared to run in upon him.
+So desperate was the fight he waged that the Mexicans who thronged round about him were beaten back for the moment, and no one dared to run in upon him.
 Accordingly, while the lancers held him where he was, for, weakened by wounds and loss of blood, he could not break through them, the musketeers loaded their carbines and shot him down.
 Santa Anna declined to give him mercy.
-Some say that when Crockett fell from his wounds, he was taken alive, and was then shot by Santa Anna’s order; but his fate cannot be told with certainty, for not a single American was left alive.
-At any rate, after Crockett fell the fight was over.
+Some say that when Crockett fell from his wounds, he was taken alive and was then shot by Santa Anna’s order, but his fate cannot be told with certainty, for not a single American was left alive.
+At any rate, after Crockett fell, the fight was over.
 Every one of the hardy men who had held the Alamo lay still in death.
 Yet they died well avenged, for four times their number fell at their hands in the battle.